1. Summarize Paul’s situation. What stands out to you about people’s reaction to his imprisonment? Is it what you would expect?

 6. What might it look like for Paul to honor Christ in life?
 In death?
 What does he mean by, “to live is Christ, to die is gain?

-Paul honors Christ in live by living to spread the gospel, valuing the gospel and therefore valuing Christ above all things.
+Paul honors Christ in life by living to spread the gospel, valuing the gospel and therefore valuing Christ above all things.
 He honors Christ in death by joyfully dying, knowing that he is going to be with Christ.
 This honors Christ that Christ is supremely satisfying and even more desirable than any pleasure this world has to offer.

 7. Why might Paul have referred to the Holy Spirit as the “Spirit of Jesus Christ”?
 Why would Paul need the help of the Spirit of Christ in his current situation? (if they have trouble answering, ask them “In what ways was Christ personally familiar with situations like Paul’s?)